hofstadter-io/hof/lib/gotils/README.md

 This repository contains code extracted from the Go compiler and modified to fit more general purposes.
-You can actually find many more examples around the [hof tool](https://github.com/hofstadter-io/hof) (where this repo will likely end up as well).
+You can find example usage around the code base.

 ### Using